 10 points: discussion

-Discussion should point out relationships between patterns in the data and findings from WS research, direct statements of what in particular your research adds to WS
+Discussion should point out relationships between patterns in the data and findings from WS research, direct statements of what in particular your research adds to WS10 points: conclusions

 Sums up findings, indicates limitations, applications, possible new questions raised, etc